pact-foundation/pact-provider-verifier/README.md

 Note that the HTTP endpoint does not have to actually be within your application - it just has to have access to the same data store.
 So if you cannot add "test only" endpoints during your verification, consider making a separate app which shares credentials to your app's datastore.
 It is highly recommended that you run your verifications against a locally running provider, rather than a deployed one, as this will make it much easier to stub any downstream calls, debug issues, and it will make your tests run as fast as possible.

+Ignore the `states` array that you will see if you happen to print out the live provider state set up request body - that was an attempt to make the set up call forwards compatible with the v3 pact specification, which allows multiple provider states.
+Unfortunately, this forwards compatibilty attempt failed, because the v3 provider states support a map of params, not just a name, so it should have been `{ "state": { "name": "PROVIDER_STATE, "params": {...} } }`.

 ### Using the Pact Broker with Basic authentication

 The following flags are required to use basic authentication with a Pact Broker: